Sustainability of the

 By choosing a CellCube system, our customers have chosen a long-term solution.
 And yet the operating lifetime extending beyond 20 years is still not enough for us.
 We take a “cradle to cradle” approach, meaning that our products and the individual components remain in the cycle for as long as possible.
 Why?
 In order to conserve resources and avoid waste.

-The tanks: durable and recyclable
+Durable and recyclable

 The main component in the energy unit is the electrolyte solution, which can be easily reused in the next battery.
 Because of the complex manufacturing and the use of high-quality materials, the lifecycle of the tank and the secondary safety container, which serves as protection against leaks, is well beyond 20 years.
-If they have to be decommissioned after 20 years, the tanks and the safety vessel can simply be sent to recycling.

 The electrolyte: unlimited sustainability

 The vanadium electrolyte solution is unlike traditional industrial waste.
 It is mainly made up of water, sulfuric acid and stabilizers like phosphoric acid.
 Unlike lithium ion batteries, access to this liquid active material is significantly easier, meaning that other than transferring the liquid, no further processes are necessary.
 Vanadium, which in this form is more valuable than vanadium pentoxide, can be reclaimed using chemical and electrochemical procedures or used directly in a new energy storage system.
-This is how sustainability is done!
+This is how Circular Economy is done!